Definition, common applications of a due diligence process in various sectors, and how-to resources

 Organizing and conducting the due diligence process for an M&A deal requires much preparation and coordination.
 Once a deal gets underway, the buyer and its law firm typically follow this strategy:

-- Define due diligence tasks.
-Note which areas are likely to present the most risk to the acquirer, and which could take the most time to review.
+• Define due diligence tasks.
+Note which areas are likely to present potential risks to the acquirer, and which could take the most time to review.

 When reviewing materials, diligence teams are looking for documents that could negatively impact the transaction.
 As seen above, this could range from an unexpected debt obligation coming due in the short term, to intellectual property that does not have a clear chain of ownership, to a manager or employee who’s in violation of professional ethics.